HMXOrg/v2-evm/test/integration/testcases/TC11/README.md

 Given Alice buy position at WETH for 3000 USD
 And Alice sell position at APPLE for 3000 USD
 And Bob buy position at APPLE for 3000 USD
+When Bot try force close Bob's APPLE position
+Then Revert MarketHealthy

 ### Scenario: Delist market & Traders try to manage position
 When APPLE's market has been delist
-And Alice try increase APPLE position for 3000 USD Then Revert MarketDelisted
+And Alice try sell more APPLE position for 3000 USD Then Revert MarketDelisted
 And Alice try to fully close APPLE position
 Then Still Revert MarketDelisted
-When Alice try increase WETH position for 3000 USD Then Alice has correct position info
+When Alice try buy more WETH position for 3000 USD Then Alice has corrected positions
+And Bob should has corrected position

 ### Scenario: Bot close all traders position in delisted market
 When Bot close all position under APPLE's market